-If you have any question related to the topics that we cover in class, please feel free to talk to me in class and/or in my office.
+If you have any question related to the topics that we cover in class, please feel free to talk to me in class.
 You can also send me an e-mail and I will attempt to respond to it within 48 hours.
 In case you have any comments and/or concerns about the course, I hope that you will not hesitate to let me know.